Sonia-Heer/Games/README.md

-# House of Games API
+# House of Games API Back-end

 ## Setting up the Project Locally